Shared Jobs Introduction

 - The Buyer is not able to see the names of the Vendor's Linguists but can see the job's status set by the Vendor's Linguist.

-- The Buyer cannot see nor access the Vendor's TM and TB (if Vendor add any to the job)
+- The Buyer can neither see nor access the Vendor's TM and TB (if the Vendor added any to the job).

-- The Buyer is not able to edit Vendor's analysis or use it to create a Quote
+- The Buyer is not able to edit the Vendor's Analysis or use it to create a Quote.

 The vendor rights are quite limited in a shared job.